HQ AMC-Level Protest Procedures Program

 - Protests before award: When a protest is filed with HQAMC prior to award, a contract may not be awarded unless authorized by the Army Contracting Command (ACC) Commanding General (CG), in accordance with FAR 33.103(f)(3) and AFARS 5133.103(d)(4)(i).
 The ACC CG may authorize contract award, notwithstanding the protest, upon a written finding that contract performance will be in the best interests of the United States; or urgent and compelling circumstances that significantly affect the interests of the United States will not permit waiting for a decision from the HQAMC protest decision authority.
 This authority may be delegated to the ACC Deputy to the CG without the power to delegate further.

-- Protests after award: When a protest is filed with HQ AMC within ten days after award, or within five days of debriefing for any debriefing that was requested as required by FAR 15.506, the contracting officer shall suspend performance.
+- Protests after award: When a protest is filed with HQ AMC within ten days after award, or within five days of a debriefing date offered for any debriefing that was timely requested as required by FAR 15.506, the contracting officer shall suspend performance pending resolution of the protest.
 The ACC CG, in accordance with FAR 33.103(f)(3) and AFARS 5133.103(d)(4)(i), may authorize contract performance, notwithstanding the protest, upon a written finding that contract performance will be in the best interests of the United States; or urgent and compelling circumstances that significantly affect the interests of the United States will not permit waiting for a decision from the HQAMC protest decision authority.
 This authority may be delegated to the ACC Deputy to the CG without the power to delegate further.